 Study CM1 and CM5 at our Summer School (7 - 27 July 2018)

 Study CM2 and CM4 at our Summer School in July 2019.

-Tuition fees for the MA in Contemporary Missiology are £5,500 for students beginning their course in 2017, and £5,750 for students beginning their course in 2018.
+Tuition fees for the MA in Contemporary Missiology are £5,750 for students beginning their course in 2018.
+Note: this is the tuition cost for the whole course, not per year.

 There is also an Academic Administration Fee charged each year you are registered on the course, and costs associated with the Mode of Delivery you choose to cover the time that you are at the College.

 For more information about fees, accommodation options and payment schedules, please see our fees page.